 Trains to and from Scotland leave daily from main train stations and take anywhere from 3-4 hours to destinations such as Edinburgh or Glasgow from Manchester.
-Click here to find time tables and to book online.
+Find Trainline time tables and book online.

 Bus’ to Scotland’s main cities such as Edinburgh and Glasgow will take about a 5 hour journey from Manchester and can be really cheap if booked in advance.
-Click here to find time tables and to book.
+Find Flixbus time tables and book.

 English is spoken in Scotland so it’s fairly easy to manage getting around.
 Just keep in mind that they do have a strong English accent so initially you may think they are speaking a different language.
 Just kindly ask that they slow down if you aren’t understanding them and accept that they may also begin to speak louder because this clearly helps you better understand what people are saying. 😉

 Used this town as a home base during my bank holiday in Scotland.
 This location was perfect for easy day trips since it’s conveniently located only an hour from many of the places I visited and has Airbnb options.